How to Regulate Your Nervous System When Life Feels Like Too Much

 This sounds too simple.
 It is not.

 Cold water on the face — particularly around the eyes and forehead — activates the dive reflex, a physiological response that slows the heart rate and shifts the nervous system toward calm.
-Thirty seconds of cold water on the face can interrupt a spiral that has been building for hours.
+Thirty seconds can interrupt a spiral that has been building for hours.

-Keep this one for the moments when breathing alone is not enough.
+I keep this one for the moments when breathing alone is not enough.
+When the overwhelm is already too loud.

 Movement That Discharges, Not Depletes

-When your nervous system is activated, it has prepared your body for physical action — to run, to fight, to move.
-When that action never comes, the energy stays trapped in the body as tension, restlessness, or anxiety.
+When your nervous system is activated, it has prepared your body for physical action — to run, to move, to do something.
+When that action never comes, the energy stays trapped in the body as tension, restlessness, or the particular kind of exhaustion that doesn't go away with rest.

 Movement discharges it.
-Not exhausting movement — gentle, rhythmic movement that signals to your body that the threat has passed.
+Not hard movement — gentle, rhythmic movement that signals to your body that the threat has passed.
 A walk.
-Shaking your hands and arms.
+Shaking out your hands and arms.
 Slow, deliberate stretching.

 Stress is a cycle that needs to be completed, not suppressed.
 Movement is one of the most effective ways to complete it.